The frog model on Galton-Watson trees: Recurrence

 The main step in proving Theorem \ref{theorem:mrrjg} will consist of establishing a proposition that forms the essence of the bootstrapping argument referenced in Section \ref{sec:jgsm1} (see the second step from the sketch of the recurrence proof).
-In the statement of the proposition (presented below) $v_0,v_1,\dots$ will represent the vertices of a nonbacktracking path $\omega$ from the root to infinity that is sampled according to the harmonic measure ${\sf HARM}_{{\bf T}}$ (where ${\bf T}$ is a random tree sampled according the the measure ${\sf AGW}$).
-Throughout the proof of the proposition, we often use the notation ${\sf AGW}_n$ to refer to the measure on rooted trees associated with ${\bf T}(v_n)$.
-While $\AGW_n$ is distinct from $\GW$, the two measures are quite close, as shown in Lemma \ref{lem:lljgyhiyy}.